pcw8531/PFASA/README.md

 These datasets are here to help readers gain hands-on experience in research methods and analysis.
 They will help you implement practical techniques across many disciplines and establish a solid foundation for more advanced data science, statistics, and systems analysis skills.

 The examples provided here, most of which are derived from real datasets, will enable you to apply systems analysis and predictive techniques to real-world scenarios.
 The repository is designed to cater to both beginners in statistics or data science and those with prior knowledge of these fields.
-The data can be processed and visualized in a variety of programming environments, though we highly recommend using Jupyter Notebooks (Python) or MATLAB for full accessibility.
+The data can be processed and visualized in a variety of programming environments, though we highly recommend using Jupyter Notebooks (Python) for full accessibility.

 This repository is self-paced.
 You can navigate through the datasets at your own convenience and in correlation with the sections of the book you are currently reading or studying.
 However, it is recommended to practice with these datasets as you progress through the book rather than leaving them all to the end.